lincerely/QuickLookAzpainter/README.md

 ## Install

+### Install prebuilt binary

+Download lastest release.zip from [Github's release page](https://github.com/lincerely/QuickLookAzpainter/releases).

+Then, unzip it and open `install.command` (or right-click -> open, if it can't be opened because of unidentified developer).

+### Build from source

 Just build from Xcode, `QuickLookAzpainter.qlgenerator` would be copied to `~/Library/QuickLook/` automatically.
 After that, a bash script [add_dynUTI.sh](./add_dynUTI.sh) would run to determine appropriate dynamic UTI and added to the installed generator.

 ## Related Links